mikkelme/MastersThesis/README.md

 - Found out that the AIREBO potential is not compatible with KOKKOS.
 So instead I should run on CPU (using egil)
 - Finally sumbitted a script to the cluster (now CPU) 4 friction simulations: no cut no stretch, no cut stretch, cut no stretch and cut stretch.
 - Might need to try out Evens package for running lammps script on the cluster.

+#### Week 41 (10/10 - 16/10) - Working from Pisa
+- Fixed some issues in lammps script with reulsted in crash on cluster
+- Updated output: compute friction force on both inner sheet and pull blocks
+- Updated pipeline for starting simulations with the use of lammps-simulator package (from Even)
+- Added SSH compatability to lammps-simulator

 ## Things to remember